Accommodations & Services

 Accessible housing is available on each residential green.
 In addition, many disability needs can be accommodated by making modifications to standard student housing.
 SAS will provide advice about housing options that best suit your disability needs and facilitate accommodations with the Residential Housing Office.
 Residential Housing Office staff will then follow up regarding specific placement.

 The Office of Transportation and Parking manages the CATCAB, Ohio University's shuttle service for persons with permanent or temporary disabilities.
 Students registered with SAS who have a need for transportation will be approved as riders for CATCAB.
-In order to maintain eligibility for this service, riders must follow the policy and procedures for CATCAB available on the CATCAB website.
+In order to maintain eligibility for this service, riders must follow the policy and procedures for CATCAB available on the CATCAB web page.

 Accessible parking is available on campus and is managed by the Office of Transportation and Parking Services in consultation with SAS.
 All parking on campus requires the purchase of an appropriate Ohio University permit.
 Accessible parking requires a valid State-issued Parking Placard to be registered with Transportation and Parking.
 For full information on purchasing your permit and registering your placard, please go to parking services.